-Often called the “fight or flight” chemical, cortisol acts as an overall stimulant., causing your body to react to a perceived threat, whether real or imagined – The post Lower your Cortisol Levels, Reduce your Anxiety gives a helpful explanation.
+Often called the “fight or flight” chemical, cortisol acts as an overall stimulant, causing your body to react to a perceived threat, whether real or imagined – The article Lower your Cortisol Levels, Reduce your Anxiety gives a helpful explanation.

 What can I do about it?

-So now I have a scientific reason for why I might be more stressy than another person.
-So maybe this is why my dogs gets stressed out, they are mirroing my behaviour.
-The well-used phrase in dog land “its never about the dog” is ringing in my ears!
-I have two dogs at the moment.
-Archie, the labrador is quite a stress-bucket, and follows me every where.
+So now I have a reason for why I might be more stressy than someone else.
+Maybe this is why my dogs are quite excitable, perhaps they are picking it up from me?
+The well-used phrase in dog land “its never about the dog” rings my ears.
+I have two dogs.
+Archie, the Labrador is quite a stress-bucket, and follows me every where.
 The hound Jack is more chilled, but he’s older and keeps himself to himself a lot – maybe that’s why!

 I decided to try and investigate different ways of managing my stress levels to see if it affected my dogs.